cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 ### Callback in `app`

 The function that you are going to write needs a `Configurator`.
-This is already created as part of your `app` preparation but is not kept.
+This is already created as part of your `app` preparation, but it is not kept.
 Instead of recreating one, adjust your code to make it easily available.
 Add this field to your `app`:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-migration/app/app.go#L238]
     type App struct {